Understanding Oil Painting Mediums

 The earliest known pigments were earth colors, literally made from colors found in the earth, ground into a fine powder, and then mixed with a liquid vehicle, such as water.
 Once applied, the water would evaporate and leave the pigment on the surface.
 Unless protected form the elements, as in a cave, these crude paints would soon be erased.
 So artists experimented with different substances - animal fat, tree saps and plant resins, for example, to try to obtain a binder, or glue which would give the paint more adhesion and durability.
 Many of these substances proved to have unsuitable aging or durability characteristics and were therefore replaced as different materials were discovered to work better.
 Eventually some of these early artists discovered that oils derived from the crushed seeds of certain plants could provide an excellent binder/vehicle component which would not only impart fluidity to their pigment mixes, but also a hard and durable finish when thoroughly dry.
 While many other types of plant oils have been tried over the centuries and found to be suitable to the task, the oil extracted from flax seeds, known as linseed oil, soon became recognized as a superior binder and vehicle for all types of pigments and gave rise to what are known as oil paints.

 Because there were no paint manufacturers in ancient times, artists had to make all their own paints.
 If one wanted to be a painter, one therefore had to become a chemist as well.
 Paint formulas were guarded secrets and often passed from master artist to apprentice.
-In the days of custom hand-made paints, an great artist could be known not only by his distinctive painting technique or style, but also by the fact that his paint formulas would impart a unique look to his work that no other artists could easily emulate.
+In the days of custom hand-made paints, a great artist could be known not only by his distinctive painting technique or style, but also by the fact that his paint formulas would impart a unique look to his work that no other artists could easily emulate.
 Artists experimented with pigments and binders for centuries in search of the perfect combinations of materials which would give the paint good brushing/handling characteristics, glossy finish, predictable drying times and hopefully, longevity.
 Some of these materials proved to be highly toxic to the artists and assistants who handled them, and this knowledge, too, was slowly handed down by word of mouth.

-Coincidentally with the development of reliable oil-based paint mixtures, artists were also experimenting with painting mediums which could be added to their crude paints and which would give them better handling and finish characteristics.
-Perhaps the very first true painting medium discovered, still in use today, is sun-thickened linseed oil.
+With the development of reliable oil-based paint mixtures, artists were also experimenting with painting mediums which could be added to their crude paints and which would give them better handling and finish characteristics.
+Perhaps the very first true painting medium discovered, still in use today, is sun-thickened linseed oil, pressed from flaxseed.
 It was probably discovered by accidentally leaving the oil out to bake in the sun for many hours.
 This heating process changed the nature of the oil.
 While it was no longer suitable to grind pigments with to make paint, it was discovered to have superior paint leveling properties.
 Mixing a small amount of this oil with prepared paints could give paintings an enamel-like appearance, without the yellowing of normal linseed oil.
 As more artists started using it in their paintings, this new enamel-like appearance changed the way paintings looked from that moment on.

 One popular medium, known as Maroger's, was made by grinding pigments with "yellow varnish".
 Yellow varnish was made by melting dammar crystals (a tree resin) in hot linseed oil, mixing them with a water-in-oil emulsion paste.
 This paste was made mixing a gum arabic (acacia tree sap) solution into the same varnish.
 During painting, the colors were thinned with "black oil".
 Black oil is made by cooking linseed oil with white lead or Litharge.

-Some other materials that artists experimented with in their paintings, such as certain mastics, imparted desirable handling characteristics when wet and fresh, but proved diasterous over time, eventually destroying the paintings.
+Some other materials that artists experimented with in their paintings, such as certain mastics, imparted desirable handling characteristics when wet and fresh, but proved disastrous over time, eventually destroying the paintings.
 As you can see, the process of discovery and proof of performance of what might turn out to be poor materials could take generations to sort out this way.

 A mixture of linseed oil with mastic varnish, a plant resin, (Pistacia lentiscus), lead acetate and turpentine created the medium called megilp.
 Megilp was widely used in the 18th and 19th centuries for its buttery surface.
 However, if not mixed very carefully, it could crack, blister and turn brown with age.
 Today it is considered undesirable and outmoded and has been replaced with modern alkyd synthetics, such as Gamblin's NeoMegilp.